 The collection is located in the stunning old Hibernian Bank – a beautiful building in its own right.
 The main exhibit space showcases the treasures with an interactive touch screen illustrating and detailing hundreds more items.
 Adjacent, stored in the old cast iron bank vault is an original 1916 Proclamation – Jackie’s “Holy Grail” – and the reading of this is an experience not to be missed.

-The Céide Fields are the oldest known field systems in the world, over five and a half millennia old.
+The Céide Fields are the oldest known field systems in the world, almost millennia old.
 It is a unique Neolithic landscape of world importance, which has changed our perception of our Stone Age ancestors.

-Visitors to the Centre can enjoy an audio-visual show as well as the exhibitions inside, including a magnificent 4,300 year old Scots Pine tree which dominates the centre of the building.
+Visitors to the Centre can enjoy a brand new upgraded digital-led visitor experience, and marvel at the magnificent 4,500 year old Scots Pine tree which dominates the centre of the building.
 A panoramic viewing platform both inside and outside on the roof of the glass topped pyramid shaped building affords dramatic views of sea and land.